dbkinghorn/Notes/2023/LLM-server-part2/how-to-LLM-server-pt2.md

 This system is capable of serving Llama2-70b and derivatives with good performance.
 I recommend a configuration like this for small-scale on-prem deployment.
 With 20-50 end users for inference or a small development work group working on applications and fine-tuning with smaller models.

-However, **the instructions in this post (and its follow-ups) are suitable for use with much more modest hardware!** Almost any system with one or more NVIDIA GPUs that have 16GB or more of VRAM will get you started.
+However, the instructions in this post (and its follow-ups) are suitable for use with much more modest hardware!
+Almost any system with one or more NVIDIA GPUs that have 16GB or more of VRAM will get you started.

 Note: at this point, I am only recommending NVIDIA GPU acceleration.
-But, soon AMD GPUs will be supported enough to be useful.
+However, soon AMD GPUs will be supported enough to be useful.
 I have already started experimenting with them.
 CPU-only deployment is also possible and I will investigate the feasibility of that in the future.

 For hardware configurations see [Puget Systems "Workstations for Machine Learning / AI"](https://www.pugetsystems.com/solutions/scientific-computing-workstations/machine-learning-ai/).

 ## Base Ubuntu Server install and config

 I will describe a server config.
-However, you can do this setup for a personal AI dev system too, possibly using Ubuntu Desktop instead of server.
-The tips and fixes below should be helpful for Desktops too.
+However, you can do this setup for a personal AI dev system too possibly using Ubuntu Desktop instead of server.

 ### Step 1 - Install Ubuntu Server